 Best Tackle Options

-You can fish red snapper with just about any kind of gear you want, but fishing over 90 feet of water requires heavier gear.
+You can fish red snapper with just about any gear you want, but fishing over 90 feet of water requires heavier equipment.
 A medium-heavy boat rod and large spinning reel are usually enough to handle most red snappers.
-When fishing larger baits for the biggest snapper, a small conventional reel and heavier boat roids may become necessary.
+However, when fishing larger baits for the biggest snapper, a small conventional reel and heavier boat roids may become necessary.

 Best Bait Choices